ppy/osu-wiki/wiki/Tournaments/MALT/1/en.md

 - Mappools are constructed to have 5 maps: 2 rice-based, 2 LN-based, and 1 hybrid.
 - Players are scheduled to a multiplayer room according to their availability.
 - Each player has 2 attempts at each map, where only the best attempt for each map will count.
 - Each map has its own leaderboard, and each player's overall seed is determined by the average of these ranks.
-The top 48 players of the Qualifiers proceeds to the next rounds.
+The top 48 players of the Qualifiers proceed to the next rounds.
 - The top 16 players immediately advance to the bracket stage.
 Players seeded from 17 to 48 had to participate in the playoffs.

 #### Playoffs

 - Players participating in this round are to face each other in a one-on-one best-of-7 match.
-- Matchups are determined by this formula: ``65 - seed``.
-(This means that seed 17 faces seed 48, 18 vs 47, and so on.)
+- Matchups are determined by this formula: `65 - seed`.
+(This means that seed 17 faces seed 48, 18 vs. 47, and so on.)
 - The mappool size is determined as follows: 4 rice-based, 2 LN-based, 3 hybrids, 1 tiebreaker.
 - Winners from the playoffs take the final 16 slots in the bracket stage.
 The losers are eliminated.